bkazemi/trop/README.md

 Starting with trop 1.6.0, install.sh will also check user modifiable files for updates.
 However, trop.conf _did_ change in v1.6 but cannot be checked as the checksum is cached for the first time in this update. **Please update manually!**
+Occasionally, a trivial change to might be added to one of the user modifiable files and the hash stored in install.sh won't be updated.
+Because the hash is then different, install.sh will abort with an error.
+Starting with trop 1.7.7, the -f option was added to force install.sh to continue if it encounters any problems.
+This is useful as a temporary solution to the scenario described.

 ## Storing tr-remote authentication information